-The University established the UK College of Medicine-Bowling Green Campus to address one of the most critical health needs confronting Kentucky, the shortage of physicians.
-The UK College of Medicine-Bowling Green Campus accomplishes this through partnerships with Western Kentucky University and The Medical Center at Bowling Green.
+The University established the UK College of Medicine - Bowling Green Campus to address one of the most critical health needs confronting Kentucky, the shortage of physicians.
+The UK College of Medicine - Bowling Green Campus accomplishes this through partnerships with Western Kentucky University and The Medical Center at Bowling Green.

-The UK College of Medicine-Bowling Green Campus is housed in a building owned by The Medical Center at Bowling Green.
-The Medical Center at Bowling Green campus employs 16 full-time and 2 part-time armed security officers.
+The UK College of Medicine - Bowling Green Campus is housed in a building owned by The Medical Center at Bowling Green.
+The Medical Center at Bowling Green campus employs sixteen (16) full-time and two (2) part-time armed security officers.
 These officers are tasked with ensuring a safe environment for all students, patients, faculty, staff, and visitors of the various buildings on campus.
 In addition to the security officers, electronic access door locks that can be entered only by authorized personnel by swiping their Medical Center ID badge secure various sections of the building.
 Access to areas in the building is granted strictly on a need basis and is accomplished by setting up groups in the security access system.
 With these groups, access to areas of the building is restricted to only those who need to be in a particular area.
 Additionally, nearly all of the buildings and parking areas are visible through a security camera system.
 This system allows for constant monitoring and recording of all activities throughout most of the areas in and around the facility.
 The security staff is certified by the International Association for Healthcare Security and Safety.

-Bowling Green Campus - College of Medicine 399 US 31 W Bypass Bowling Green, KY 42101 Phone: (270) 781-2415 Website: https://meded.med.uky.edu/bowling-green
+Bowling Green Campus - College of Medicine 399 US 31 W Bypass Bowling Green, KY 42101

+Website: https://meded.med.uky.edu/bowling-green

-Northern Kentucky Campus - College of Medicine
+Northern Kentucky Campus - College of Medicine (Highland Heights)

-The University also established the UK College of Medicine-Northern Kentucky Campus to address the shortage of physicians in Kentucky.
-The UK College of Medicine-Northern Kentucky Campus accomplishes this through partnerships with Northern Kentucky University (NKU) and St. Elizabeth Healthcare.
+The University established the Northern Kentucky Campus - College of Medicine (Highland Heights) to address the shortage of physicians in Kentucky.
+This is accomplished through partnerships with Northern Kentucky University (NKU) and St. Elizabeth Healthcare.